fssa-batch3/vignesh.ramachandran__web_project/README.md

 ### Logout profile
 - Scenario 1: Successfully logout profile
     - Steps:
+        1. click the "profile" icon which is at the top right of the page.
+        2. Then click "My profile".
-        1. Navigate to the Profile page.
+        3. The page is redirected to the profile page.
-        2. click "Logout" button.
+        4. click "Logout" button.
     - Expected Result:
         - The user logged out from the profile page and redirected to the home page.